ghostinthefingers/CTF-Writeups/defcon-finals-30/speedrun/syscall-me-maybe/README.md

 p.send(bin_sh)
 ```

-now we have "/bin/sh" in the memory and for mmap stuff we now where it's located.
+now we have "/bin/sh" in the memory and for mmap stuff we know where it's located.

 ```python
 p.sendlineafter('Do another (0/1)?',str(0x1))